PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 # Chat Bot
 ## Setup
 1. When first running the bot, you will be asked for the Twitch channel name.
-1. Then, a Twitch Authentication request webpage will open.
-Log in and copy the "access_token" from the response page URL and enter the token at the "Access Token" prompt.
+1. Copy the Access Token and paste it at the "Access Token" prompt.

 # In Game Usage